 Okay, so spoiler alert, the best way to make coffee at home isn't with instant coffee.
 It's also not with a fancy coffee pod machine.
 At least we don't think so.
 These might be the easiest ways to make coffee at home, but with a little skill and practice, you can quickly master more sophisticated methods!

 There's a lot that goes into brewing coffee.
 Or, at least, there's a lot that goes into making good coffee.
 You need good beans, you need a good roast, and you need to know which method of preparation you prefer.
 Are you a French press lover, or are you more suited to a Moka pot?
-What about an Aeropress, or the simple pour-over?
+What about an Aeropress, or the simple pour-over coffee maker?

 Is one method actually better than another?
 Either way, with a good gooseneck kettle and some freshly ground beans, you can make some beautiful brews at home!

 To help you out, here's our investigation into the best way to make coffee at home!